junesirius/junesirius.github.io/_posts/Supernatural/SPN_Wild_West/SPN-Wild-west-whole-novel.md

 *Not suicidal.
 Desperate.*

 It's actually funny.
 Cas's mind somehow wanders away.
-If Dean were here, he'd definitely make a remark about how you can even running out of time when you're literally *in* the time dimension, scouting the time flux.
+If Dean were here, he'd definitely make a remark about how you can even run out of time when you're literally *in* the time dimension, scouting the time flux.

 Cas can't think of any joke himself.